-- Medication administration errors result from system and individual factors. - Individual factors include fatigue and stress. - Systemic factors include interruptions and distractions during medication administration. - Interruptions and distractions hinder the ability of the nurse to stay focused on the task sources of interruption during medication administration.
-Sources include monitor alarms, telephone calls, and family inquiries, with the most common source being questions from nursing colleagues and other health care team members.
+- Medication administration errors result from system and individual factors. - Individual factors include fatigue and stress. - Systemic factors include interruptions and distractions during medication administration. - Interruptions and distractions hinder the ability of the nurse to stay focused on the task

+- sources of interruption during medication administration.
+Sources include overhead pages, monitor alarms, telephone calls, and family inquiries, with the most common source being questions from nursing colleagues and other health care team members. - Critical thinking: How interruptions and distractions can be reduced during medication administration.